 equipped with the norm

-is a two-sided reproducing kernel Banach space with the two-sided reproducing kernel $K$, and its dual space $\Banach'$ is isometrically equivalent to $\Fun$. \end{proposition} \begin{proof} The primary idea of implicit representation is to use the point evaluation functionals $\delta_{\vx}$ to set up the normed space $\Banach$ so that $\delta_{\vx}$ is continuous on $\Banach$.
+is a two-sided reproducing kernel Banach space with the two-sided reproducing kernel $K$, and the dual space $\Banach'$ of $\Banach$ is isometrically equivalent to $\Fun$. \end{proposition} \begin{proof} The primary idea of implicit representation is to use the point evaluation functional $\delta_{\vx}$ to set up the normed space $\Banach$ composed of function $f\in\Leb_0(\Domain)$ such that $\delta_{\vx}$ is continuous on $\Banach$.